 1) Cramps

-Menstrual cramps is one of the signs your period is JUST around the corner.
+Menstrual cramps is one of the signs your child's period is JUST around the corner.
 They usually start 1-2 days before and can last for 2-3 days.
 Cramps are the most common symptom of menstruation.

 2) Food Cravings